 Now this wouldn’t be a positive piece about climate change action if I didn’t directly address how much winning the environment would be doing.
 Protecting forests and all that other hippy stuff is actually, legitimately, a good thing for the Earth and us.

 Natural ecosystems sequester carbon, removing it from the atmosphere, in effect, reversing climate change.
 And if that’s not enough, a healthy environment provides billions around the world with fresh food, water and resources.
-Without those three things, we’d be losing hardcore.
+Without those three things, we’d be losing so much.

 Protecting ecosystems, believe it or not, might actually also cure cancer.
 50% of prescription drugs are actually derived from plants (yes, you pay all this money for shit you could just grow…slash not really).
 Given that we’ve hardly studied any plants in depth, there’s a real possibility that the plants out there contain all the necessary chemicals to cure a range of cancers and diseases.